jjulian61/MA-705-Final-Project/README.md

 On Zillow, in particular, only a few properties are visible at once on the scroll bar.
 So, I created a dashboard that more conveniently displays all relevant properties and parameters.

-The Dashboard allows users to find properties based on the following criteria:
+The Dashboard allows users to filter properties based on Property Lister
-Price, #Beds, #Baths, and Square Footage

 Detailed information, such as address and lister, from search results are presented in a table.

-The pie chart shows the breakdown of search results by Property Lister Name
+The bar chart shows compares properties by property using price and square footage

 Disclaimer: Zillow property listings are not static.
 Output results from the Cleaned Data Final Project.py file one month, or even a week from now may be different.
 But, the code will still generate the top 40 most expensive condo listings in NY on Zillow.